Man killed at Trump rally identified as firefighter Corey Comperatore, who ‘died a hero’ - KESQ

 Man killed at Trump rally identified as firefighter Corey Comperatore, who ‘died a hero’

-(CNN) — Friends and neighbors are remembering firefighter Corey Comperatore -– the man shot and killed during the attempted assassination of former President Donald Trump – as a family man who served his community and was quick to help friends in need.
+(CNN) — Friends and neighbors are remembering firefighter Corey Comperatore – the 50-year-old man shot and killed during the attempted assassination of former President Donald Trump – as a family man who served his community and was quick to help friends in need.

-Comperatore was one of the thousands of people who attended the rally in Butler, part of Trump’s 2024 reelection effort.
-He died trying to protect his family, according to according to Gov. Josh Shapiro.
+Comperatore was one of the thousands of people who attended the rally in Butler, Pennsylvania, part of Trump’s 2024 reelection effort.
+He died trying to protect his family, according to Gov. Josh Shapiro.
 Pennsylvania State Police confirmed his identity on Sunday.

-Authorities have identified the gunman in Saturday’s attack as 20-year-old Thomas Matthew Crooks, who was killed by Secret Service agents at the scene after the shooting.
+Two other spectators were seriously wounded in Saturday’s attack, and the gunman was killed by Secret Service agents at the scene after the shooting.
 The FBI is investigating the attack as an assassination attempt, the agency said.

 “Corey was a girl dad.
 Corey was a firefighter.
 Corey went to church every Sunday.
 Corey loved his community.
 Most especially, Corey loved his family,” said Shapiro.

-In addition to Comperatore, two people were critically injured in the incident, according to Pennsylvania State Police.

-David Dutch, 57, of New Kensington, Pennsylvania, and James Copenhaver, 74, of Moon Township, Pennsylvania, are in stable condition, state police said in a news release.
+The two rallygoers who were wounded – David Dutch, 57, of New Kensington, Pennsylvania, and James Copenhaver, 74, of Moon Township, Pennsylvania – are stable, state police said Sunday in a news release.

+Copenhaver’s family released a statement Tuesday through Allegheny General Hospital, saying he was in critical condition but stable.
+They denounced the shooting as a “horrible, senseless, and unnecessary act of violence.”

+Copenhaver was praying for “a safe and speedy recovery” for the other victims, their families and the former president, the family statement reads.

 “These victims and their families are certainly in our thoughts today,” said state police commissioner Col. Christopher Paris.
 “The Pennsylvania State Police continue to work tirelessly alongside our federal, state and local partners as this investigation continues.”

-The former president was shot in his right ear, he said on social media, leaving his face covered in blood.
+The former president was shot in his right ear, he said on social media, leaving his face streaked with blood.

-A GoFundMe campaign for the victims’ families, verified by the fundraising platform, had raised more than $3 million by Sunday afternoon, more than triple its initial goal.
-More than 49,000 donations have poured in, according to the website.
+A GoFundMe campaign for the victims’ families, verified by the fundraising platform, had raised more than $5 million as of Tuesday evening, more than triple its initial goal.
+More than 63,000 donations have poured in, according to the website.

+A separate GoFundMe campaign for Comperatore’s family, also verified by the platform, collected more than $1.1 million by Tuesday evening.
+That campaign, organized by a man who described himself as a neighbor and friend, had an initial goal of $7,000.

+‘It was going to be a nice day with family,’ widow tells paper

 “We also extend our deepest condolences to the family of the victim who was killed,” the president said.
 “He was a father; he was protecting his family from the bullets being fired when he lost his life.
 God love him.
 We are also praying for the full recovery of those who were injured.”